franfif/just-stream-it/README.md

 - A "Top-Rated Movies" [category](#categories): This zone displays the seven next-best-rated movies.
 The user can scroll through them using arrows on the left and right of the slider.</br>
 - A "Drama" category: Shows the seven best-rated movies of the "Drama" genre.
 - A "Tarantino's movies" [category](#categories): Shows the seven best-rated movies directed by Quentin Tarantino.</br>
-- A "Featuring Bruce Willis" [category](#categories): Shows the seven best-rated movies starring Bruce Willis.
+- A "If you like Monty Python" [category](#categories): Shows the seven best-rated movies starring Graham Chapman, one of six members of Monty Python.

 ### Navigation bar
 The navigation bar is always visible for reference and ease of navigation.
 It reduces when the page is scrolled down.